Flush Casements

 A casement window is one where the opening pane is held on hinges within a frame.
 That’s all – nothing complicated about it.
 The design has been around for centuries.
 They are the most common style of window in the UK, where most of them open outwards.
 The ‘flush’ part of the description only means that the opening part of the window doesn’t project out from the frame, but lies flush with it.

 Flush-type casements are found in some very early properties and the popularity of the style has persisted, right up to the Edwardian era and into modernist and contemporary properties.
 Over the years, they have been variously plain and simple, or ornamented with finishing trims and feature glazing.
-A flush casement really is a design classic.
 And now that they’re available with performance to match their good looks, they’re guaranteed to remain popular for a very long time.